CONGENITAL KYPHOSIS

 Non-Surgical Treatment

-Non-surgical management of congenital kyphosis focuses on monitoring the condition and implementing interventions to manage symptoms and prevent progression.
+Non-surgical management of congenital kyphosis focuses on monitoring the condition and implementing treatments to manage symptoms and prevent progression.
 While surgical correction is often necessary for severe cases, especially when neurological symptoms are present, non-surgical approaches may help the patient in specific situations.

 Observation and Monitoring